Scams and data breaches

 Download PDF

-Scams target everyone.
-You can be scammed online, by phone, by post, and in person.
-Increased scam activity can happen to you if you have been affected by a data breach.
-It is important to stay vigilant for scams and act quickly should something go wrong.
+Scams can target anyone, whether it’s online, over the phone, through the mail, or in person.
+Increased scam activity can happen to you if you’ve been affected by a data breach.
+It’s important to stay alert to scams and act quickly if something goes wrong.

 Three ways to avoid scams